amirhosein-prdv/Person-detection-and-counting/README.md

 The choice between YOLOv3 and RetinaNet depends on factors such as speed requirements, accuracy demands, and the characteristics of the detection task.
 YOLOv3 offers real-time performance and simplicity, while RetinaNet provides higher accuracy and robustness to class imbalance and small objects.

-### Conclusion

-The selection of YOLOv3 and RetinaNet for person detection in the project is based on their well-established performance, real-time capabilities, accuracy, and ease of use.
-These models offer a good balance between speed and accuracy, making them suitable for processing video footage and accurately detecting persons in various scenarios.

 ## References
 - ImageAI GitHub Repository: [https://github.com/OlafenwaMoses/ImageAI](https://github.com/OlafenwaMoses/ImageAI)